sublimelsp/LSP-volar/README.md

 > NOTE: When enabling LSP-volar for non-Vue files, it is advisable to disable the `LSP-typescript` package to avoid showing duplicate results.

+### Commands

+Package provides a few commands in the Command Palette that can be useful for debugging Volar issues.

+#### `LSP-volar (Debug): Show Virtual Files`

+Shows a tree view of all the internal virtual files associated with the currently opened `vue` file and allows for seeing their contents.

+#### `LSP-volar (Debug): Write Virtual Files`

+Writes all internal virtual files to disk.
+The files will be created alongside the original `vue` files that Volar has loaded internally.
+This can also include `vue` files within `node_modules`.

+> note:
+> If there are many `vue` files in the project then a lot of files can be created by this command that could be a bit tiresome to clean up later.
+In a git-tracked project you might want to use `git clean -fx` to remove all untraced files.
+Just make sure you don't have any useful untracked files.

 ### Inlay hints

 Inlay hints are short textual annotations that show parameter names, type hints.